KxSystems/docs/docs/wp/rt-tick/index.md

 @[{system"l ",x};hdb;{show "Error message - ",x;exit 0}]
 ```

-Strictly speaking, an instance of the HDB is not required for this paper since all we really need is a tickerplant being fed data and then publishing this data downstream to the RDB and RTS.
+Strictly speaking, an instance of the HDB is not required for this paper since all we really need is a tickerplant being fed data and then publishing this data downstream to the RDB and RTE.
 However, the RDB does communicate with the HDB at end of day once it has finished writing its records to the on-disk database.

 ## Real-time database (RDB)